8426THMY/nvasm-new/README.md

 `nvasm.exe -[OPTIONS] "shader_path" "output_path"`

 While the shader path is required, the output path is not: if none is specified, it will use whatever vsa or psa output by default.

-The valid options are:
+Currently, the valid options are:

 | Option | Description |
 | --- | --- |